cf-toolsuite/robert/docs/ENDPOINTS.md

 * `allowedExtensions` - a set of allowed file extensions used for file path filtering purposes; when specified, only `filePaths` containing a file extension in the set of extensions will be considered
 * `pushToRemoteEnabled` - whether or not to git push updates on your local branch to remote; if you've set this value to `true` then you must also supply `username` and `password` values as push operation is authenticated
 * `pullRequestEnabled` - whether or not to file a pull request; if you've set this value to `true` then you must also supply `username` and `password` values as pull request operation is authenticated
+* `discoveryPrompt` - an articulation of what you would like to discover within the source as candidates for refactoring
+  * only required to specified when `advanced` Spring profile is activated

 Note: if you're working with a private repository you will be required to supply `username` and `password` values, as clone and push operations will be authenticated